miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

        :align: center

-Motion correction tries to correct for smaller movements, but sometimes it's best to just remove the images aqcuired during extreme rapid movement.
+Motion correction tries to correct for smaller movements, but sometimes it's best to just remove the images acquired during extreme rapid movement.
 We use **Artifact Detection** to identify the timepoints/images of the functional image that vary so much they should be excluded from further analysis and to label them so they are excluded from subsequent analyses.

 For example, checking the translation and rotation graphs for a session shown above for sudden movement greater than 2 standard deviations from the mean, or for movement greater than 1mm, artifact detection would show that images 16-19, 21, 22 and 169-172 should be excluded from further analysis.
 The graph produced by artifact detection, with vertical lines corresponding to images with drastic variation is shown below.